offgriddev/cyclomatic-js/README.md

 ### Logical Structures that Increase Complexity

 These logical structures are Universal.
 Any Turing Complete language can be measured by its logical structures.
-The following type of statement in any programming language increase the complexity of a function.
+The following statements and expressions unconditionally increase the complexity of a function:

 `IfStatement`
 `TryStatement`